The Things We Think and Do Not Write: The Future of Our Industry

 And boy is it Patronizing…

-We have to give readers a way to donate to writers directly.
+We have to give readers a way to donate to individual writers.

 Let them better help us help them.

-If we set it up so the parent companies take some agreed upon cut of the action — here at Random Nerds we do an even 50/50 split between the company and the writer — we could baptize the entire industry in the cleansing waters of a bottom-up, quality-driven revenue stream.
+If we set it up so the parent companies take some agreed-upon cut of the action, we could baptize the entire industry in the cleansing waters of a bottom-up, quality-driven revenue stream.

 Imagine a world in which a reader decides to give a one-off donation to the Guardian after reading Rana Dasgupta’s alarming long read “The Demise of the Nation State” and it’s both the Guardian Media Group and Mr. Dasgupta that get financially rewarded for putting it out into the world: